This is my review of the American Express Nectar credit card.

 What alternative cards are worth a look?

 The Amex Nectar card is a perfectly acceptable piece of plastic.
-However, I would suggest four better cards for you:
+However, I would suggest three better cards for you:

 Option 1 – do you want to earn Nectar points?